makrai/notes/henriques19-triclust-survey-acm.md

 * find subspaces on each slice, then search for consensus across the third dim
 * biclustering merit functions (Madeira and Oliveira 2004; Henriques+ 2015b)
-  * e.g. Euclidean distances, pattern support, correlation coefficients, permutation consistency, and residue-based functions.
+  * eg Euclidean distances, pattern support, correlation coefficients, permutation consistency, and residue-based functions.
 * 2D merit functions can enforce contiguity of time points and accommodate temporal misalignments.
 Xu+ (2009) placed an order-preserving assumption on